Shipping a Pet Overseas from the United States

 International Pet Travel on American Carriers

 The information below pertains to cats and dogs.
 Airline policies regarding other pets may vary.
 Contact the airlines directly for additional information.
 The travel policies of U.S. airlines with regard to shipping animals are subject to change at any time.
 These policies are much more restrictive than in past years.
-The Transportation Security Administration (TSA) policy regarding the shipment of pets traveling as cargo on passenger planes should also be carefully reviewed.
-If your pet must be shipped as cargo using a commercial shipper, it is important to contact one early in the moving process.
+If your pet must be shipped as cargo using a commercial shipper, it is important to contact one early in the moving process, using .
 The information below provides only general guidelines.
 It is crucial that you review all considerations with the airline and, if necessary, the pet shipper you plan to use.
 OBC recommends that you request written confirmation of reservations you make for the shipment of your pet.

 There are three ways you can ship your pet via the airlines:

-- Your pet can travel on the plane with you (either in-cabin or in the cargo).
-In either case, your pet will be considered excess/accompanied baggage and charged accordingly.
-Some airlines no longer offer this option.
+- Your pet can travel on the plane with you (either in-cabin, as accompanied baggage, or as cargo).
+Your pet will be charged accordingly.
+Some airlines no longer offer this option and some countries do not allow pets to enter the country in-cabin.

 Traveling with a Service Animal